 2. Becoming too friendly with the locals too fast: Panamanians are genuinely friendly people.
 Expats are friendly too.
 It’s great to visit with locals at a restaurant, bar or charity events, but don’t tell people where you live or invite them to your home until you get to know them well.
 Don’t tell anyone how much money you have or what your monthly pension is.
 It’s best not to flash fancy jewelry.
 Sadly, even at church, you can’t trust everyone because some people go to church just so they can make friends with people they think have money then they turn on their sob stories to extract as much of your money from you as they can.
 Avoid people who claim to have a special way you can hide money from your government.

 3. Don’t rush to buying real estate: I tell everyone on Panama Relocation Tours that they should rent for at least 6-12 months before they even think about buying real estate.
 There are several reasons for this.
 You need to make sure you like living in Panama and the Panamanian culture before you buy real estate.
 Also, Panama has a lot of different micro-climates.
 The weather can be completely different just a few kilometers away.
 Some areas get more rain or cloud cover than others.
 Some areas have more water problems than the rest of Panama.
 Some areas cannot get reliable or fast internet service.
 Friends who rented a condo by the beach were shocked to find out that many of the units are rented by the night so it felt like living in a hotel with a constant stream of strangers coming and going.
 Before you jump in to buying in a certain area, you need to make sure you like that area.
 Rent for 1-2 months to give each area a test drive before you sign a long term lease or buy.
 Also, keep in mind that rents are super cheap compared to buying so it may make more sense to just rent while you live in Panama.
 You can get out of a rental a lot faster than you can sell a property you buy.
 If you do decide to buy, always, use your attorney to do a title search and create the purchase contract with your best interest in mind.
 Understand that not all properties are titled in Panama.
 Some properties are ROP (right of possession) which has no title and could be disputed which would result in your losing the money you paid for the property.
+Definitely wait until you get your permanent residency Visa before buying.

 4. Don’t move to Panama without visiting first: This is a biggie!
 People who just move to Panama without visiting first, almost always end of leaving within 6 months.
 They had no clue what they were getting in to.
 If you’re married, both of you need to check out various areas of Panama before you make the move.
-We designed Panama Relocation Tours to give you a good overview of the kind of lifestyle Panama has to offer in a variety of different places.
+We designed Panama Relocation Tours to give you a good overview of the kind of lifestyle Panama has to offer in a variety of different places and in different price points.
 So, we think the tour is the ideal way to discover if Panama is right for you.
 You’ll also learn about Residency Visa options, bringing your pet in to the country, renting a house, buying a car, and much more.
 Sure, you could fly to Panama, rent a car, then explore Panama on your own.
 Either way, come see many different areas of Panama before you decide to make the move.

 5. Don’t get too involved with too many different things: When you move to Panama, it is tempting to get involved with every charity, card game, painting class, cooking class, and hiking group you can find.
 This is a great way to meet fellow expats and Panamanians too.
 But you may find that by the end of the week you are exhausted.
 It is better to pace yourself.
 Give yourself time to get settled in to your new home and town before you get involved in too many activities.
 Sometimes it’s nice to just sit on the porch sipping coffee (or wine) and taking in the amazing views.
 It’s time to relax.
 You don’t need to be busy every minute!